What is a Dental Hygienist?

 Typical Dental Hygienist Duties

-When you go to the dentist, the first person you may meet is the hygienist.
-So, what do they usually do?
+When you go to the dentist, the first person you may meet is the dental hygienist.
+So, What Is a Dental Hygienist?

 • Clean and polish your teeth